thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 #### Kernel

-The kernel is the core of the operating system and is a valuable place to look for exploits
+The kernel is the core of the operating system and is a valuable place to look for exploits.

 ```bash
 at /proc/version # This file specifies the version of the Linux kernel, the version of gcc used to compile the kernel, and the time of kernel compilation.
 uname -a # Print all system information